oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

     path: /wls-exporter/metrics
 ```

 The scraping of metrics from wls-exporter requires basic auth.
-So a secret is created with username/password are base64 encoded.
+So a secret is created with username and password are base64 encoded.

-NOTE :- Be careful in the generation of base64 encoded string of user and password.
-New line character could be included in the encoded string and cause authentication failure.
-To avoid new line string, use the following sample,
+NOTE :- Be careful in the generation of base64 encoded string of username and password.
+A new line character might get appended in the encoded string and causes authentication failure.
+To avoid new line string, use the following sample:

 ```
 $ echo -n "Welcome1" | base64